The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Wing Commander: Averted in the first game.
 Although a majority of your crewmates on the Tiger's Claw are white, it's not by a large margin.
 Among the main characters, besides the white ones, are a black man, a Japanese woman, and a Taiwanese man.
 And Maniac.

-When the games made the jump to Full Motion Video, the ratio of ethnicities tilted towards caucasians, but there was still a fairly significant non-token minority presence, including the first carrier captain seen in the series who wasn't white, Captain Eisen.
+When the games made the jump to Full Motion Video, the ratio of ethnicities tilted towards white, but there was still a fairly significant non-token minority presence, including the first carrier captain seen in the series who wasn't white, Captain Eisen.

-Averted in Fallout 3 and Fallout New Vegas, but true in-universe.
+Averted in Fallout 3 and Fallout: New Vegas, but true in-universe.
 While the population and cast is pretty diverse and well-represented, advertisements and media that have survived from before the nuclear war seem to be filled with white people only, suggesting that racial equality in the Fallout-verse only seemed to arrive sometime after nuclear armageddon.

 The above statement is actually true.
 Most of the vaults were experiments except for a few.
 Ironically, the most successful vault, Vault 15, was an experiment involving people of different races together.
 They were supposed to fail.
 They succeeded.
 Out of Vault 15 came three of the wastelands toughest raider bands (The Khans/New Khans/Great Khans, the Jackals, and the Vipers).
 But what really came out of their spirit of multicultural and ethnic diversity was the New California Republic.
 The first major post-war government that ultimately ended up being like late 20th Century America.